walmartlabs/lacinia/docs/tutorial/testing-1.rst

       fieldresolver [label="Field Resolver\nfunction"]
       dbaccess [label="clojure-game-geek.db\nfunction"]

+      client -> Pedestal [label="HTTP"]
-      client -> HTTP -> Pedestal -> Lacinia -> fieldresolver -> dbaccess -> DB
+      Pedestal -> Lacinia -> fieldresolver -> dbaccess -> PostgreSQL

     }

-In theory, we could test each layer separately;  that is, we could test the ``clojure-game-geek.db`` functions against a database (or even, so mockup of a database), then test the field resolver functions against the ``db`` functions, etc.
+In theory, we could test each layer separately;  that is, we could test the ``clojure-game-geek.db`` functions against a database (or even, some mockup of a database), then test the field resolver functions against the ``db`` functions, etc.

-In practive, building a Lacinia application is an exercise in integration; the individual bits of code are often quite small, but there can be issues with how they interact, so I prefer a modest amount of integration testing.
+In practice, building a Lacinia application is an exercise in integration; the individual bits of code are often quite small and simple, but there can be issues with how these bits of code interact.

+I prefer a modest amount of integration testing using a portion of the full stack.

 There's no point in testing a block of database code, only to discover that the results don't work with the field resolver functions calling that code.
 Likewise, for nominal success cases, there's no point in testing the raw database code if the exact same code will be exercised when testing the field resolver functions.

-There's still a place for more focused testing, especially testing of edge cases and failure scenarios.
+There's still a place for more focused testing, especially testing o failure scenarios and other edge cases.

 Likewise, as we build up more code in our application outside of Lacinia, such as request authentication and authorization, we may want to exercise our code by sending HTTP requests in